VoronDesign/VoronUsers/printer_mods/CGrassin/V0.1_CR10_E3_Mini_Afterburner/README.md

 * All the parts (3D printed and hardware) required to build a normal Mini Afterburner, except the "[a]\_Cowling".
 Please note that concerning the "[a]\_Mid\_Body" part, you should print the **Dragon** version and add about 10mm of PTFE tube, as instructed in the manual.

 ## Build instructions

+Remove the support material under the inserts lip.

 The build instructions are basically the Voron manual.
 The only difference is that you need to add two heatstake inserts to be able to secure the hotend.